-Whether it is non-cooperative or cooperative does not matter.
+Further, whether the joint venture is non-cooperative or cooperative does not matter.
 If it is non-structural, however, it will often not be full function.
-This is the case, if they have to reach a consensus regarding strategic decisions concerning the business conduct of the joint venture.
-In this regard, veto rights of a (minority) shareholder are in general sufficient.

-4. What are the merger control thresholds and would a purely foreign-to-foreign transaction be caught (commenting on any 'effects' doctrine/policy if relevant)?
+4. What are the merger control thresholds and would a purely foreign-toforeign transaction be caught (commenting on any 'effects' doctrine/policy if relevant)?

-A concentration within the meaning of Austrian merger control must generally be notified if the turnover achieved by the undertakings concerned within the last business year prior to the transaction fulfilled the following cumulative thresholds:
+A concentration within the meaning of Austrian merger control must generally be notified if the turnover achieved by the undertakings concerned within the last business year prior to the transaction fulfilled either of the following cumulative thresholds groups:

-- combined worldwide turnover of more than €300m - combined turnover in Austria of more than €30m, and - worldwide turnover of each of at least two of the undertakings concerned more than €5m.

-Provided that these thresholds are fulfilled, also purely foreign-to-foreign transactions may be caught as well.
-In order to limit to a degree the ambit of Austrian merger control, where only one undertaking has significant Austrian turnover, the Cartel Act provides for the following exemption (ie even if the above thresholds are fulfilled but the following conditions are met, the respective merger is not notifiable):

-- only one undertaking concerned achieved more than €5m within Austria, and - all other undertakings concerned have achieved an aggregate turnover of not more than €30m worldwide.

-From a practical point of view, there are not many occasions where this exception is actually applicable.
+- under the turnover thresholds, a notification will be required where: - combined worldwide turnover is more than €300m - combined turnover in Austria is more than €30m, and - worldwide turnover of each of at least two of the undertakings concerned is more than €5m - o however, in order to limit to a degree the ambit of Austrian merger control, where only one undertaking has significant Austrian turnover, the Cartel Act provides for the following exemption (ie even if the above thresholds are fulfilled but the following conditions are met, the respective merger is not notifiable): (i) only one undertaking concerned achieved more than €5m within Austria, and (ii) all other undertakings concerned have achieved an aggregate turnover of not more than €30m worldwide.
+Note-from a practical point of view, there are not many occasions where this exception is actually applicable. - under the alternative value of transaction threshold, a notification will be required where: - the combined worldwide turnover of the undertakings concerned exceeds €300m - the combined Austrian turnover exceeds €15m - the value of the consideration exceeds €200m, and - the target undertaking is to a significant extent active in Austria.

-There are special rules for media concentrations designed to preserve media diversity.
-In transaction involving a media company or a media service (Mediendienst), the turnover has to be multiplied by 200 (for purposes of ascertaining whether or not the \leq 300m and \leq 30m thresholds are met).
-A multiplier of only (but still) 20 applies with regard to companies providing auxiliary services for media companies (Medienhilfsunternehmen).

-According to the 'one stop shop principle, mergers having an EU dimension only have to be notified to the European Commission but not to the Austrian authorities.
-Again, special rules for media concentrations apply as they have to be notified to both, the European Commission and the Austrian Federal Competition Agency (Bundeswettbewerbsbehörde-BWB).
-As the treatment of media concentrations shall ensure media diversity, a media transaction may also be prohibited if otherwise the media diversity would be impaired.
+Foreign-to-foreign transactions

+Provided that either of these threshold groups are fulfilled, also purely foreign-to-foreign transactions may be caught as well.